roycetech/applescript-core/README.md

 AppleScript Core Framework

-An framework and collection of libraries for for writing AppleScripts that utilizes re-usability of components.
+A framework and collection of libraries for for writing AppleScripts that utilizes re-usability of components.

 This README is a work in progress and I'm planning on creating a simpler shorter version in the near future.